 Which fundamental agreements did you and Robur Capital make?

 Pascal Wuillaume: I prefer not to comment on this…

-It has been said that PE firms look forward from day one to the exit with the largest possible leverage.
+It has been said that, from day one, PE firms look forward to the exit with the largest possible leverage.
 Is this true?

 Pascal Wuillaume: Every company has its price, regardless of its size and a PE firm needs to make a profit on this.
 I think it’s vital that everyone is aware of this.
 In any event, Robur has committed to helping the company develop a long-term strategy.
 This company wants to grow, among others with a well-thought-out export strategy.
-If you are asking me whether we agreed on a term for Robur’s exit then the answer is very simple: no, we didn’t.
+If you are asking me whether we agreed on a term for Robur’s exit, then the answer is very simple: no, we didn’t.

 Author: Karel Cambien